 Why 'temporary' tax cuts never die: Payroll tax and 3 other examples

-Before Congress shuts out the lights and goes home for the holidays, one last bit of business is to extend the tax breaks or tax fixes that, though designated “temporary,” get renewed year after year.
-They are typically grist for some of the most important dealmaking in any session.
-Sixty-seven tax provisions are set to expire Dec.
-31. At least half are typically extended retroactively.
+One last bit of business for Congress in 2011 is to extend the tax breaks or tax fixes that, though designated “temporary,” get renewed year after year.
+Sixty-seven tax provisions set to expire Dec.
+31. About half are typically extended retroactively.

 2. The doc 'fix'